Surbhi-Kohli/Kafka/KafkaMessages.md

 this process seamlessly.
 These libraries allow you to work with higher-level data structures like JSON objects while handling the underlying byte array conversions transparently.

+### 2.If a topic is supposed to have 3 partitions, because of replication , will the topic have more than 3 partitions?

+A.Yes, the total number of partitions for a topic in Kafka can be greater than the initial number of partitions you set, due to replication.
+When replication is enabled, each partition has multiple replicas distributed across different broker servers.
+As a result, the actual number of partitions (including replicas) for a topic can be greater than the number of primary partitions you initially configured.

+Here's how replication affects the partition count:

+Initial Partitions:
+When you create a topic and specify the number of partitions (e.g., 3), Kafka will create the specified number of primary partitions.
+These primary partitions are the ones that actually hold the data.

+Replica Partitions:
+For each primary partition, Kafka creates a configurable number of replicas.
+Replicas are copies of the data in the primary partition, maintained for replication, fault tolerance, and availability purposes.
+By default, Kafka creates one replica, but you can configure this with the min.insync.replicas broker configuration setting.

+For example, if you set min.insync.replicas=2 and you have 3 primary partitions, Kafka will create two replicas for each primary partition, resulting in a total of six replicas.

+Total Partitions:
+The total number of partitions (including both primary and replica partitions) for a topic can be calculated by multiplying the number of primary partitions by the number of replicas for each primary partition.

+In the example above, if you initially created a topic with 3 primary partitions and 2 replicas for each primary partition, the total number of partitions (including replicas) would be 3 (primary partitions) * 2 (replicas) = 6 partitions.

+It's important to note that consumers only read from the primary partitions.
+Replicas are used for replication and fault tolerance but are not directly consumed from.

+When creating topics, you need to consider both the desired number of primary partitions (for parallelism) and the number of replicas (for fault tolerance).
+The actual number of partitions and replicas may affect the storage and performance characteristics of your Kafka cluster, so it's important to choose these values based on your use case and infrastructure.